What is the Exchange Visitor Program?

-Step 3: ISS will prepare the DS-2019 and send it to the prospective J-1 visitor.
+Step 3: ISS will provide the DS-2019 to the prospective EV.

-Step 4: The prospective J-1 visitor pays the SEVIS fee and uses the DS-2019 to obtain a J-1 visa at a U.S. Consulate or Embassy abroad.
+Step 4: The prospective EV will pay the SEVIS I-901 fee and uses the DS-2019 to obtain a J-1 visa at a U.S. Consulate or Embassy abroad.

 Step 5: The J-1 visitor enters the U.S. using a valid passport, J-1 visa stamp and DS-2019.
 The J-1 visitor must enter the U.S. no earlier than 30 calendar days before the program start date listed on the DS-2019.

-Overseas Visitors have varying degrees of familiarity with American cultural norms.
-It is required for the Inviting Department to help familiarize the EV with the business practices of the department as well as other elements of life in Brockport and in the U.S. It is vital that the Inviting department assign a faculty host who will be available to advise the visitor regarding the following types of things:
+Exchange Visitors may have varying degrees of familiarity with American cultural norms.
+It is incumbent upon the sponsoring academic department to help familiarize the EV with the business practices of the department, as well as other elements of life in Brockport and in the U.S. It is vital that the Inviting department assign a faculty host who will be available to advise the visitor regarding the following types of things:

 - Accommodation (distance from campus, grocery store, etc/furnishings/utilities/etc);